helengtt/memory-game/README.md

 - Shuffle cards
 - Display the cards on the page
 - Show the clicked cards
-- Set up event listener for click;
+- Set up event listener for click
-  - Show a clicked card;
+  - Show a clicked card
   - Check to see if the two cards match
     - If match, lock the cards
     - If not match, hide the cards